wevote/DesignInventory/README.md

 This is our [index of current design efforts](https://docs.google.com/spreadsheets/d/1Pi1SRrniuKOdbRWQgWWIxAyddkrLl73nn21wAhvblUw/edit).

-We have a Google Drive master folder for all things design related. ([link to Google Drive Design Folder](https://drive.google.com/drive/u/0/folders/0BwSkwvLXQCocQlhhVzF2U2FfZXc)) This DesignInventory repo is stored inside our Google Drive Design Folder.
-Feel free to request access to the Google Drive Design Folder.
+We have a Google Drive master folder for all things design related.
+Feel free to request access to the Google Drive Design Folder. ([link to Google Drive Design Folder](https://drive.google.com/drive/u/0/folders/0BwSkwvLXQCocQlhhVzF2U2FfZXc)) We store a copy of this DesignInventory repo inside our Google Drive Design Folder (Dale McGrew synchronizes the DesignInventory folder with Github).

+## Submitting Design Files to We Vote
+There are two ways to submit new designs to We Vote.

+1. Place your new design file, with a unique name (described in "Asset File Naming Standards") below, into the DesignInventory folder via Google Drive.
+For example, designs related to Ballot Measures, would go in the We Vote design Google Drive folder, in the subfolder: "DesignInventory/Ballot/Measures" Dale McGrew will periodically commit these files into Github.

+1. Bring a copy of the DesignInventory Files to your Local Machine via Github, using the directions below.
+Then check in your new design file, with a unique name (described in "Asset File Naming Standards") below.

 ## We Vote Strategic Redesign: Introduction
 Want to get up-to-speed on the design of We Vote?
 See [We Vote Design Orientation](docs/DESIGN_ORIENTATION.md)